OttaviaE/implicitMeasures/README.md

 ## Contributing to `implicitMeasures`

-If you want to contirbute to `implicitMeasures`, please do\!
+If you want to contribute to `implicitMeasures`, by all means\!
 You can open a new branch on <https://github.com/OttaviaE/implicitMeasures>, modify the code, and submit your pull request for added features.